zcox/gemini-cli-deepagents/README.md

 3. implement
 4. verify

 While gemini-cli seems to plan just fine with this approach, it was simple enough to implement a basic todo list tool as a [custom tool](https://github.com/google-gemini/gemini-cli/blob/main/docs/core/tools-api.md#extending-with-custom-tools).
 See `bin/tools/write_todos`.
 It's initially basically a copy of the LangChain deepagents todos tool.
 GC is happy to use it when you explicitly talk about todos, but doesn't seem to use it when planning its own work.
-It could probably instructed to do so more explicitly via GEMINI.md.
+It could probably be instructed to do so more explicitly via GEMINI.md.

 ## Sub Agents